squidrouter/.github/profile/README.md

 🔒 The official github of Squid is currently [https://github.com/0xsquid](https://github.com/0xsquid)

-This organisation is owned by Squid, the cross-chain swap and payments layer on Axelar.
+This github organisation is owned by Squid, the cross-chain swap and payments layer on Axelar.

 ✨ Our website [https://squidrouter.com](https://squidrouter.com)